cjumel/conf.nvim/README.md

 When `conf.nvim` is used, the following happens:

-- First, `conf.nvim` looks for a default Neovim configuration file in `.nvim-default.lua` in the Neovim configuration directory (`~/.config/nvim` by default).
+- First, `conf.nvim` looks for a default Neovim configuration table returned by a file `.nvim-default.lua` in the Neovim configuration directory (`~/.config/nvim` by default).

-- Then, `conf.nvim` looks for a global, machine-level Neovim configuration file in `.nvim-global.lua` in the Neovim configuration directory (`~/.config/nvim` by default).
+- Then, `conf.nvim` looks for a global, machine-level Neovim configuration table returned by a file `.nvim-global.lua` in the Neovim configuration directory (`~/.config/nvim` by default).

-- Then, `conf.nvim` looks for a project-specific Neovim configuration file named `.nvim.lua` in the current working directory and all its parent directories until the home directory.
+- Then, `conf.nvim` looks for a project-specific Neovim configuration table return by a file named `.nvim.lua` in the current working directory and all its parent directories until the home directory.
 If found, the file is sourced **securely** using `vim.secure.read`, to avoid executing blindly potentially malicious code.

-- Finally, `conf.nvim` looks for environment variables starting with the `NVIM_` prefix.
+- Finally, `conf.nvim` looks for environment variables starting with the `NVIM_` prefix to define a command-level Neovim configuration table.

 At each of these steps, the newly found configuration options are used to update the existing configuration table, overriding any shared configuration values, to define the final configuration